-Huevos rancheros recipe with fried eggs served on corn tortillas and smothered in cooked salsa.
-The best Mexican breakfast ever.
+Huevos rancheros with fried eggs served on corn tortillas and smothered in cooked salsa.
+BEST Mexican breakfast ever!

 - 1/2 medium onion, chopped (about a half cup)

-- 1 15-ounce can whole tomatoes, preferably fire-roasted, if you can get it (or 1 -2 large fresh vine-ripened tomatoes, when in season)
+- 1 15-ounce can whole or crushed tomatoes, preferably fire-roasted, (or 1 -2 large fresh vine-ripened tomatoes, when in season)

 - 1/2 6-ounce can diced green Anaheim chiles

 - Chipotle chili powder, adobo sauce, or ground cumin to taste (optional)

 - 2 Tbsp fresh cilantro, chopped (optional)

 1 Make the sauce: Sauté the onions in a little olive oil in a large skillet on medium heat.
 Once the onions are translucent, add the tomatoes and their juices.
 If using whole canned tomatoes, break them up with your fingers or a spatula as you put them in the pan.

 If you are using fresh tomatoes, chop them first, then add.
 Note that fresh tomatoes will take longer to cook as canned tomatoes are already cooked to begin with.